akbartus/A-Frame-Component-Mapbox/README.md

 </body>
 </html>
 ```
 Please note that a-camera primitive is used with raycast and rayorigin to enable click events.
-Without them navigation buttons will not work!
+Without it navigation buttons will not work!
 If you want to use it in VR, just attach laser pointer with raycaster showing to .clickable class.

 ### **Tech Stack**